-- 4.1 Under the provisions of the Safeguarding Vulnerable Groups Act 2006, the University is required to: - Ensure that students engaged in a regulated activity have obtained an enhanced Disclosure and Barring Services (DBS) certificate which covers both children and adults; and - Check their DBS status before commencing a work-based placement. - 4.2 The University must not knowingly allow a barred individual to engage in a regulated activity and must refer certain information to the DBS where permission is withdrawn for the individual to engage in regulated activity or would or might have done so had the individual not ceased the activity.
-Regulated activities include activities that involve contact with children or vulnerable adults as defined in the University of Bolton Safeguarding Policy and Procedures.2 - 4.3 The University has a duty to share information and make referrals to the Disclosure and Barring Service (DBS) when an individual has engaged in an activity that causes concern for the safeguarding of children or adults at risk.
-Further information about the DBS can be found via: www.gov.uk/dbs. - 4.4 During the assessment of a student's fitness to practise at all stages of the procedure, the University also has a responsibility to consider if a referral to the DBS is appropriate. - 4.5 Where the recommendation from the Fitness to Practise Panel is that the student cannot continue on the course of study or be offered another course of study which includes regulated activity the Chair of the Fitness to Practice Panel or the Chair of the Appeal Panel should also determine if a referral to the Disclosure and Barring Service is necessary.
-The student will be notified of this decision in their Fitness to Practise Hearing Outcome Letter or their Fitness to Practice Appeal Hearing Outcome Letter.
+- 3.2 It should be noted that academic staff and work-based tutors or mentors have a responsibility (and may have a professional duty) to report causes for concern about a student's fitness to practise. - 3.3 Under the provisions of the Safeguarding Vulnerable Groups Act 2006, the University is required to: - Ensure that students engaged in a regulated activity have obtained an enhanced Disclosure and Barring Services (DBS) certificate which covers both children and adults; and - Check their DBS status before commencing a work-based placement. - 3.4 The University must not knowingly allow a barred individual to engage in a regulated activity and must refer certain information to the DBS where permission is withdrawn for the individual to engage in regulated activity or would or might have done so had the individual not ceased the activity.
+Regulated activities include activities that involve contact with children or vulnerable adults as defined in the University of Bolton Safeguarding Policy and Procedures.

+4. Principles relating to Student Conduct and Behaviour